MeteorStudioASU/lcc/README.md

 ## Setup (macOS)

-1. Install virtual audio device you can route audio inputs and outputs (e.g., https://github.com/mattingalls/Soundflower/releases/ found in the assists sections).
+1. Install virtual audio device so that you can route audio inputs and outputs (e.g., https://github.com/mattingalls/Soundflower/releases/ found in the assists sections).

 2. In your Apple System Preferences for Sound, set your desired speakers to play at a comfortably loud volume.
 You can further adjust the system volume later with your virtual audio device / Soundflower.